-- Maximum Bet Terms – As is consistent with what we have seen historically, maximum bet terms associated with bonuses represent the largest single point of conflict between players and operators.
+- Maximum Bet Terms – As is consistent with what we have seen historically, maximum bet terms associated with bonuses represent one of the largest single point of conflict between players and operators, representing 1.5% of all cases and 2.5% of cases under the ADR remit.
 There would be a significantly reduced case load of complaints if these terms were to be enforced automatically rather than relying on players to remember and adhere to them.

 We have been highlighting this issue for years at this juncture and have put together an in depth treatment of this issue here - The Maximum Bet Problem.
 This should not be a challenging issue to resolve with the appropriate intervention/cooperation on the part of industry regulators and software providers.

 Complaint levels would be reduced substantially via the automation of maximum bet limits.
 This would be a positive for the industry, make regulators look more effective and reduce the workload of ADR services.

 An alternative strategy that would be less effective, but still likely result in a significant reduction in player issues related to this matter would be to require operators to display an onscreen reminder of the maximum allowed bet at all times while a bonus is in play.
 This reminder could be implemented without having to interface with any game programming, significantly reducing the complexity of the undertaking.